Ditesli/GHEJ-Index/Climate-Index/ README.md

+# Introduction

+The CLimate-Index folder calculates:
-# Extreme Heat Days Index
+- Extreme Heat Days Indicator
+- Number of days with extreme fire weather

+# Files description
 Code to obtain the number of future extreme heat days for SHAPE-RCP scenarios.
 Results used in Weber et al.

 ### historical_percentile.py